mktip/til/vagrant/convert-virtualbox-box-to-libvirt-box.md

-# Convert Virtualbox box to livirt box
+# Convert Virtualbox box to libvirt box

-When using vagrant, sometimes the box one needs to use does not support the providers avaialbel on the system.
+When using vagrant, sometimes the box one needs to use does not support the providers available on the system.
 In order to solve this issue, a vagrant plugin called [vagrant-mutate](https://github.com/sciurus/vagrant-mutate) was created which allows one to convert boxes made for a specific provider to another provider.